 - having another sexually transmitted infection

-- being an uncircumcised male
+- having an uncircumcised penis

 For people in the United States, this CDC locator can help identify nearby HIV testing.